header-banner-palm_copy.jpg

 Palm Oil Effects on Animals

-The critically endangered Bornean Orangutan is perhaps the most notorious example of animals impacted heavily by palm oil production.
+The critically endangered Bornean Orangutan is perhaps the most notorious example of an animal impacted heavily by palm oil production.
 Bornean Orangutans are native to the forests of Borneo - an island territory shared by Indonesia, Malaysia, and Brunei.
 Between 2000 and 2018, Borneo lost 6.3 million hectares of forest cover.4 Of this, 39% was taken down for creating new oil palm plantations.4 Many animals, including orangutans, were rehabilitated into adjacent forests.
 Rehabilitated animals often fail to adjust to their new environments due to competition from existing inhabitants.4 Those that stay back on the plantations are known to damage oil palm crops, leading to conflict with farmers concerned about loss of income.5 Some other animals that have been pushed to the brink of extinction because of unchecked forest conversion include the Sumatran Elephant, Bornean Pygmy Elephant, Sumatran Rhino, and Sumatran Tiger.6

 Human Impacts

 Besides wildlife, these forests are home to millions of Indigenous people.
-As experienced by other Indigenous people all around the world, substantiating land rights over forests can be a legally challenging process.
+As experienced by other Indigenous people worldwide, substantiating land rights over forests can be a legally challenging process.
 Due to lack of agency, Indigenous people may be forced to settle for less than commensurate compensation that governments offer them for moving out of the forest.2 In many regions in Indonesia and Malaysia, they are offered employment in the plantation or a share in the profit earned from producing palm oil.
-Often, these promises are not kept.2 In recent years, media reports and civil society organisations have shed light on hazardous working conditions on palm oil plantations and in mills.7 Child labour, bonded labour, ill treatment of workers, withholding of wages, misleading terms of employment, and threats of violence are known to be rampant in the industry.7
+Often, these promises are not kept.2 In recent years, media reports and civil society organisations have shed light on hazardous working conditions on palm oil plantations and in mills.7 Child labour, bonded labour, ill-treatment of workers, withholding of wages, misleading terms of employment, and threats of violence are known to be rampant in the industry.7

 Palm Oil and Pollution

 Another concern that arises from deforestation is air pollution.
-The technique used for taking these forests down is known as ‘slash and burn’.
+The technique for taking these forests down is known as ‘slash and burn’.
 This method involves cutting down trees and then setting the remains on fire to create a clear field.
 Burning several hectares of forest at once gives rise to haze – an atmospheric phenomenon in which dust and smoke obscure the clarity of the sky.8

 The production process itself also contributes to pollution.
 Wastewater generated during production is known as palm oil mill effluent (POME).
 It releases large amounts of greenhouse gases and must be treated before being discharged.9 If untreated, POME is released into ponds or rivers, where it endangers the lives of fish and water birds.9